deg/allergy/README.md

 This is still very much a work in progress.
 Here are some things I still need to do:

+- Really understand what's going on with React, Reagent, Reagent-fields, and even Bootstrap.
+The sad truth is that I don't really understand any of the underlying details yet.
+- Integrate a testing framework

 ## License